IAmJonoBo/n00t/START HERE/PROJECT_ORCHESTRATION.md

   --title "Unified PM – {{ cookiecutter.project_name }}"
 ```

+> GitHub Projects reference: [Planning and tracking with Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects).
+Use an organisation-scoped fine-grained token with the **Project** and **Project Item** permissions to avoid HTTP 403 responses when automations add items to the `https://github.com/orgs/n00tropic/projects/1` board.

 > Use `.dev/automation/scripts/github-project-apply-blueprint.sh --owner {{ cookiecutter.github_org }} --title "Unified PM – {{ cookiecutter.project_name }}" --blueprint blueprints/github-project-template.json` to automate the command and guarantee required flags are supplied.

 The blueprint defines: